IRFM/IMASViz/doc/source/manual/loading_IDS.rst

 1. Click :guilabel:`Open` button to open the IDS.

-   A navigation tree window will open, as shown in the figure below.
+   A navigation tree window will open inside the **Multiple Document Interface (MDI)**, as shown in the figure below.

    .. image:: images/DTVFrame_empty.png
       :align: center